xulihang/BasicCAT-website/silhouette/index.md

    ![waveform](/album/silhouette/waveform_en.webp)
 4. Cross-platform.
 It runs on Windows, macOS and Linux.
-5. Subtitle file export and import (SRT or TXT)
+5. Subtitle file export and import (SRT, TXT or XLIFF)
-6. Alignment of the recognized time lines and existing text ([forced alignment](/align-text-with-audio/))
+6. Alignment of the recognized timelines and existing text ([forced alignment](/align-text-with-audio/))

 ## Download